DONATE TO THE LOCAL COVID-19 RESPONSE

 Each nonprofit selected to participate in the 81Thrive Initiative will be awarded one of the following: A discretionary financial award for the organization not to exceed $50,000 along with capacity building services up to $25,000 to assess, rebuild, redesign and sustain operations, OR a discretionary financial award toward the development of a collaborative not to exceed $50,000 along with professional facilitation to support a collaboration or system improvement.

 The 815CRT’s goal is to raise and deploy $2 million in support of vital nonprofit organizations in our community.
 “We are reaching out to the community to ask you to join us, other grantmakers and donors as we pool resources to respond to needs of our nonprofits.
 We recognize that we have more leverage and greater potential impact working together.
 We believe our collective work can do more than individual efforts and coordination will reduce duplication and expedite results,” claims Clark Reidenbach.
 “This is a rare opportunity to work together in the best interest of our community and the nonprofits we all support.”
-To learn more about how to give to support area nonprofits, contact one of the 81Thrive Initiative representatives listed below:
+To learn more about how to give to support area nonprofits, contact:

 Pam Clark Reidenbach